 2. Night Ban Koh (NBK)

 Night Ban Koh would be the popular evening hangout for local Korati kids and this is highlighted by the seemingly endless rows of motorbikes which line the road every road night.
-And it is probably the best place for night-time bustle in the city, and it brings a unique local youth culture, who are out for shopping, eating and just to hang out.
-But Night Ban Koh is more than just a maze of shops and clothes stalls (or I would be nowhere near it) and there is a whole lot of eating to explore and this goes more so with the increasingly expanding area surrounding (including RN Yard and Big Box) which host a bunch of open-air eating, from food courts and beer bars, to Moo Kata barbecues, and local Isaan food, which are all just dotted throughout.
+And it is probably the best place for night-time bustle in the city, and it brings a unique local youth culture, who are out for shopping, eating and just hanging out.
+But Night Ban Koh is more than just a maze of shops and clothes stalls (or I would be nowhere near it) and there is a whole lot of eating to explore and this goes more so with the increasingly expanding area surrounding (including RN Yard and Big Box) which host a bunch of open-air eating, from Thai food court food and beer bars, to Moo Kata barbecues, and local Isaan food, which are all just dotted throughout.
 Note NBK ‘Night Ban Koh’ does get confused with the ‘Korat Night Market’ (which is found in the central gate area) as they are in very different areas.
-Night Ban Koh is found more in the in the “trendy” part of town just past the Dusit Princess Hotel .
+Night Ban Koh is found more in the in the “trendy” part of town just past the Dusit Princess Hotel (no closed).

 3. Terminal 21 Mall